Baroness Julia Cumberlege CBE

 Commissioned by two Governments to produce two national reports, ‘Neighbourhood Nursing – a Focus for Care’ (1986) and ‘Changing Childbirth’ (1993), in 2015, Baroness Cumberlege was appointed to lead a major NHS Review of maternity services, which led to the publishing of its report, ‘Better Births – Improving outcomes of maternity services in England’, in 2016.
 More recently, Baroness Cumberlege chaired the Independent Medicines and Medical Devices safety review which published earlier this year.

-She is Trustee of Cancer Research UK, a Senior Associate of the King’s Fund, a patron of the National Childbirth Trust, an Honorary Fellow of the Royal College of Physicians, and Vice President of the Royal College of Nursing and the Royal College of Midwives.
+She is Trustee of Cancer Research UK, Fellow of Royal College of Obstetricians and Gynaecologists, a patron of the National Childbirth Trust, an Honorary Fellow of the Royal College of Physicians, and Vice President of the Royal College of Nursing and the Royal College of Midwives.

 Donating online is quick and simple